 Caused by certain E. coli serotypes that produce a very powerful toxin (Stx2e).
 The usual E. coli serotypes are K88 (F4) or F18.
-This toxin damages the small blood vessels walls, including the ones situated in the brain, and produce fluid accumulation or edema in stomach and large intestine tissues.
+This toxin damages the small blood vessels walls, including the ones situated in the brain, and produce fluid accumulation or edema.
 The damage produced to the blood vessels in the brain produces characteristic nervous symptoms.
 The disease usually appears 1 to 4 weeks after weaning, reaching its peak 10 days after weaning.

 Sows, lactating piglets and growers

 Sometimes the only visible sign is finding a good pig death.

 - In the last part of the disease pigs suffer from partial paralysis and fall down.